 Letting him know you had a great time was perfect and is in fact something I always tell my clients to do (if that’s the truth!).
-Men who are into you always like to know when they got it right!
+Men who are into you always like to know when they got it right.

-The fact is it’s never too early to tell someone you like how they light you up, because you never know when they’re going to start leaning in and applying what they learned about you in order to win your heart.
+The fact is it’s never too early to tell someone you like how they light you up, because you just don’t know when they’re going to start leaning in and applying what they’ve learned in order to win your heart.

 Here’s the thing about dating though – patience is your best friend.

 Sometimes it takes a few turns inside a man’s head for him to come around to really settling into you.
 The key is letting him to come to the idea himself, otherwise it loses value in his mind.
 You’ve heard the age old “don’t tell me what to do” way men can be bullheaded?
-If you try too much to draw him in it backfires, and he may come forward but with a bit of subconscious, childish resentment, then blame the fast pace you set for things not working out.
+If you try too hard to draw him in it may backfire, and he might come forward but with a bit of subconscious, childish resentment, then blame the fast pace you set for things not working out.
 Or worst case scenario, he might take advantage of the fact that you’re willing to rush into things and have his fun, then move on to the next conquest.

 You want to show interest, then see if he’s going to pursue matters.
 Leave it where it is, and see if he reaches out again.
 I like to do a 1 to 1 ratio for texting in the beginning, that way you’re investing but not over investing.

 In the meantime reduce your anxiety so you’re not worried about how this will go.
 Listen to this once a day with headphones, it will help ease those anxious moments where you wonder if you did anything wrong.
 You didn’t.
-You’re fine The right one is on your path, waiting for you to recognize him.
-If you feel like listening to more soothing tracks to ease anxiety while you play this waiting game (instead of the Hoping Game, which guys love) I have a whole playlist called Let’s Meditate filled with great meditative music.
+You’re fine 🙂 The right one is on your path, waiting for you to recognize him.
+If you feel like listening to more soothing tracks to help you relax while you play this waiting game (instead of the Hoping Game, which guys love) I have a whole playlist called Let’s Meditate filled with great meditative music.
 Use headphones, because they’re Binaural Beats, which help your brain enter a meditative frequency faster, making your meditation time more efficient.